Salaries & JobsUpdated March 2026

 Share:XFLRWE

 In Waco, where 139,000 residents navigate one of America's more affordable housing markets, where homeownership is within reach for most working families, electrician salary is another line item worth understanding.
 The data shows costs runs slightly cheaper here than in the typical American city — about 6% below average, placing Waco near the national midpoint for this category.
-Humidity, hurricanes, and the occasional ice storm create a unique set of maintenance headaches that keep contractors in demand.
+Humidity, hurricanes, and the occasional ice storm create a unique set of cost pressures that keep expenses elevated year-round.
 Here's what that means in practical terms.

 Average Annual Salary Range